cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/tracing.md

 }
 ```

-server side, use opentracing `GlobalTracer` by default
+server side, use OpenTracing `GlobalTracer` by default

 ```go
 import (